Strand, Middlesex, London

-When Rogers arrived at Cleveland Street, whose inmates never numbered less that 500, a number of things gave him cause for concern.
+When Rogers arrived at Cleveland Street, whose inmates never numbered less than 500, a number of things gave him cause for concern:

 - Carpet-beating was continually performed by able-bodied inmates just outside the male wards, with much resulting noise and dust.

 - There were no paid nurses and nursing was performed by elderly female inmates who were often drunk.

 - The ward for fever and foul (venereal) cases had only two beds and was separated from the tinker's workshop by a thin partition.

 - The laundry was located in a cellar beneath the dining-hall and filled the building with unpleasant-smelling steam.